vitalijr2/tripcostbot/readme.md

 # Trip Cost Calculator

-The Telegram bot calculates of the cost of the trip based on its distance, fuel consumption and its cost.
+The Telegram bot calculates of the cost of the trip based on its distance, fuel price and consumption.

 [![Java Version][java-version]][jdk-download]
 [![License][apache-licence]][apache-licence-link]